Klemet/LANDIS-II-Forest-Roads-Simulation-extension/docs/index.md

 I would also like to thank Github users [BlueRaja](https://github.com/BlueRaja) and [eregina92](https://github.com/eregina92/) for their respective packages, [High Speed Priority Queue for C#](https://github.com/BlueRaja/High-Speed-Priority-Queue-for-C-Sharp) and [Supercluster.KDTree](https://github.com/eregina92/Supercluster.KDTree).
 Both packages were of tremendous use to improve the performance of the FRS module, and I highly recommend you to check out their work.

 I also thank users Art Shop and Jacqueline Fernandez from [the Noun Project](https://thenounproject.com/) for their ressources that helped me to create the logo for the module.
+The background picture for this website is from [Tom Parsons on Unsplash](https://unsplash.com/photos/F5qVefeCrp8).